How to Support Someone with Anxiety: A Complete Guide for Friends and Family

 - Use open-ended questions: “How have you been feeling lately?” or “What’s been on your mind?”

 Sometimes, your loved one may not want advice or solutions—they may just need to be heard and validated.
+The Lifeline Australia toolkit emphasizes that validation is one of the most powerful tools a supporter can offer.

 2. Validate Their Feelings